 Preventing and Countering Candidate Lies

-I saw an article recently entitled 7 Resume Lies Employers Will Never Check, on the excellent candidate-oriented web site Resume Bear.
-This inspired me to write the anti-article – how to counter these lies that candidates think they might get away with.
-So here are the lies, and the strategies I would advocate to prevent, counter, and probe through the potential deception:
+Candidates often look for ways to beef-up or reframe their resumes using tactics employers won’t catch.
+We review how to counter these lies that candidates think they might get away with.
+So here are the lies, and the strategies to prevent, counter, and probe through the potential deception:

 Taking Credit for Team Success: Candidate might state “WE turned around the company with this idea.”
-Similar to the questions above, I would ask: Who came up with the idea?
+To counter: Who came up with the idea?
 What specifically was your contribution?
 Who could verify that?
 Would your boss give you credit for being responsible for this?
-And, the statement I make WHENEVER someone uses WE in answers: The word WE confuses me.
+And, the counter to “we” statements like this: The word WE confuses me.
 I know that corporate America has conditioned us to only think of teams, but for the purpose of interviewing with me or with the employer, please use the word “I”, so that the listener can be clear on what you personally have done.

-Favorable Comparisons: The article advises people to say things like “top performer” or “among the company’s leading performers”.
+Favorable Comparisons: Using phrases like “top performer” or “among the company’s leading performers” is deserves to be addressed.
 But, if the company only had one person in that function, the candidate might certainly be the top performer, but not a top performer.

 Loving every job: Interview books and coaches preach to candidates to never talk negatively about a previous job or employer.
 This is good advice, and most candidates practice it.
 Some will even claim to have had a positive experience in every job they’ve had.
 Two good ways to double check: What were the circumstances of your departure?
 Did you leave voluntarily?
 Were you let go?
 Why?
 Beware of statements like, “It was a mutual decision.”
 It wasn’t!
 Also ask: Would your boss from Job A be a reference for you today?

-Tailoring your resume: The article advises job seekers to describe themselves as the interviewer would want them to be – to tailor the resume to look like the ideal candidate would look.
+Tailoring your resume: Job seekers often describe themselves as the interviewer would want them to be – to tailor the resume to look like the ideal candidate would look.
 This isn’t so bad, if the candidate is skillfully and selectively portraying the TRUTH to their best advantage.
 It is up to the employer to ensure that all key claims, especially the ones that relate to necessary job competencies, are explored and verified.

-In summary, the ideas in this article for candidates encourage them to “spin” the way they express themselves, which companies do as well: We all market aspects of the product or service in ways that will resonate with the buyer.
-You know how all the drug commercials on TV list the awful side effects?
-The FDA requires that, but what they don’t let you know is that, at https://urinedrugtesthq.com/xstream-synthetic-review/ you can find solutions to still consume those drugs and past a drug test at the same time.
+In summary, the efforts to alter the resume in the candidates’ favor encourage them to “spin” the way they express themselves, which companies do as well: We all market aspects of the product or service in ways that will resonate with the buyer.
 There are no similar protections about job candidates!
 The employer, as the buyer of the candidate’s skills, MUST probe enough, ask enough, and verify enough to ensure that the promised “package” will deliver.